 We recognise the work of not-for-profit (NFP) organisations and aspiring professionals in the community, wishing to embark on professional development.
 The Community Training Grant provides training up to the value of $3,000 for organisations and up to $4,000 for individuals that can be used to fund participation on a selection of training courses offered by the Institute*.

-Applications for our 2022 Community Training Grants are now closed.
+Applications for our 2023 Community Training Grants are Open.

 Community Training Grant Information: